Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-\end{itemize} We recover the Riemann surface from its universal cover by dividing it by its fundamental group $\pi_{1}(\Sigma)$ which acts in the cover without fixed points.
-We also have the Gauss-Bonnet theorem

-The sphere is the covering space for genus zero Riemann surfaces, the complex plane for $g=1$ and the upper half plane for any surface with $g>1$.
-The conclusion is that we will classify all the Riemann surfaces into diffeomorphism classes by finding out the action of the fundamental group $\pi_{1}(\Sigma)$ on the universal covering space $\hat{\Sigma}$.
+\end{itemize} The sphere is the covering space for genus zero Riemann surfaces, the complex plane for $g=1$, and the upper half plane for any surface with $g>1$.
+In any case, the corresponding Riemann surface is obtained from its universal cover~$\widehat{\Sigma}$ as the quotient~$\Sigma=\widehat{\Sigma}/\pi_{1}(\Sigma)$, where~$\pi_{1}(\Sigma)$ is the fundamental group of~$\Sigma$.
+Thus, to classify Riemann surfaces into diffeomorphism classes, we need to find the action of $\pi_{1}(\Sigma)$ on~$\widehat{\Sigma}$.